Regional & National Entry Fees – Entry fees are available within the On-line registration system.

 Each division will be divided into three levels:

-*NEW* In addition to specific training & rehearsal hours weekly, directors and teachers should consider the following guidelines when placing their dancers in their level for competing.
+In addition to specific training & rehearsal hours weekly, directors and teachers should consider the following guidelines when placing their dancers in this level for competing.

 Crystal Level – These are examples of a few skills that would be considered beginning level skills: